CodeByZach/sublime_php_constructors/README.md

 }
 ```

-Take sometime to document your class properties with the following format:
+Take some time to document your class properties with in following format:

 ```
 class test